CBD against depression

 Can support positive learning effects from therapy (e.g., in exposure therapy) |

-CBD can be a meaningful complement to psychotherapy represent – especially in affective dysregulation, anxiety and stress-associated complaints.
-It indirectly supports therapeutic work by emotional and physiological burdens reduced.
-Important in this context is a individual and controlled use as well as a clearly defined therapeutic context.
+CBD can be a meaningful complement to psychotherapy represent – especially in affective dysregulation, anxiety, and stress-associated complaints.
+It indirectly supports therapeutic work by reduces emotional and physiological stress.
+An important aspect is a individual and controlled use as well as a clearly defined therapeutic context.

 What experiences are there with CBD against depressive symptoms?

 Experiences with cannabidiol (CBD) for alleviating depressive symptoms have so far been predominantly positive, although the evidence base heterogeneous and is still in development.
-Both in clinical studies, case reports as well as in patient observations many affected individuals report a noticeable improvement in mood, one Decrease in inner restlessness, better sleep and a increased stress resilience.
+Both in clinical studies, case reports as well as in patient observations many affected individuals report a noticeable improvement in mood, a decrease in inner restlessness, better sleep and a increased stress resilience.

 Clinical and preclinical experiences:

-- Case series and small human studies (e.g., Elms et al., 2019; Zuardi et al., 2017) show a Reduction of depressive symptoms especially with comorbid anxiety disorders or sleep disturbances.
+- case series and small human studies (e.g., Elms et al., 2019; Zuardi et al., 2017) show a Reduction of depressive symptoms especially in comorbid anxiety disorders or sleep disorders.

-- In animal models typical symptoms could be reduced by CBD administration Behavioral characteristics of depressive episodes such as lack of drive, social withdrawal, or hopelessness – among others, by influencing the serotonergic system, the HPA axis, and neuroinflammatory processes (Sales et al., 2019; Linge et al., 2016).
+- In animal models typical effects of CBD administration could Behavioral characteristics of depressive episodes such as lack of drive, social withdrawal, or hopelessness – among others by influencing the serotonergic system, the HPA axis, and neuroinflammatory processes (Sales et al., 2019; Linge et al., 2016).

-- In the Study by Elms et al. (2019) patients with PTSD who received CBD in addition to therapy showed a significant reduction in anxiety and depression scores (measured using standardized scales).
+- In the Study by Elms et al. (2019) patients with PTSD who received CBD in addition to therapy showed a significant reduction in anxiety and depression scores (measured by standardized scales).

-- Long-term observations suggest that CBD – with regular use – can Mood stabilization contribute and thus also mitigate recurrent depressive episodes can.
+- long-term observations suggest that CBD – with regular intake – contributes to mood stabilization contribute and thus also mitigate recurrent depressive episodes can.

 Subjective user experiences:

-- Many users report in non-scientific forums that they feel less down, emotionally more stable and calmer inside feel.
+- Many users report in non-scientific forums that they feel less down, emotionally more stable, and internally calmer feel.

 - Particularly emphasized is often the reduction of rumination, tension and emotional exhaustion.